Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 pampas deer

-In the south of the continent, in a temperate climate with little precipitation, a semi-desert zone has formed.
+In the south of the mainland in conditions temperate climate With little rainfall, a semi-desert zone formed.
 This harsh edge of the continent is called Patagonia.
-Turf grasses and thorny evergreen shrubs form dense thickets here on infertile brown soils.
+Grass and thorny turfs evergreen shrubs They form dense thickets here on infertile brown soils.
 Currently, Patagonia is the main sheep-raising region of Argentina.
 Strong southern Antarctic winds are observed here.
-Locals say: “If you want to see Patagonia, stop for a moment and it will rush past you.”
+Locals They say: “If you want to see Patagonia, stop for a moment and it will rush past you.”

 beauty of Patagonia

 In semi-deserts, as well as in the steppes lying to the north, there are many rodents.
 Among them, viscacha is a rodent whose body length is 60-70 cm.
-Nutria (swamp beaver) lives along the banks of reservoirs.
+Nutria lives along the banks of reservoirs ( swamp beaver).
 There are many small armadillos that burrow into the ground when in danger.

 Altitudinal zone in Andes

-Nowhere on the continents that we have already studied are there such high mountains as Andes.
+Nowhere on the continents we have already studied are there such high mountains, How Andes.
 Therefore, we will get acquainted with the nature of mountains in this topic.

 • Remember what is called altitudinal zonation.
 What does it depend on?